HajjSalad/STM32-ESP32-IoT-Monitor-and-Control/README.md

-## 🌐 IoT Monitor and Control with STM32 & ESP32
+## 🌐 IoT Monitor and Control

 An embedded IoT system that monitors temperature and motion in a room, drives climate and lighting control, and publishes sensor data to AWS IoT Core.
 An STM32 runs the sensor and control logic via FreeRTOS, forwarding data to an ESP32 which manages Wi-Fi connectivity and cloud publishing over MQTT.

 The system is split into two components:
 - **🧪 STM32 Sensor Node** - sensor reads, device control, and UART forwarding
 - **☁️ ESP32 Cloud Gateway** - Wi-Fi management and AWS IoT Core publishing

+📓 Design notes, dev journal, and setup guides (STM32 & ESP32 project creation, design decisions) are documented in the [Project Notion Page](https://hajjsalad.notion.site/iot-monitor-control)

 ---
 ### 🧪 STM32 Sensor Node